elkarbackup/elkarbackup-docs/docs/script-intro.md

 We will use the scripts to program these actions, and we will be able to develop new scripts and even to share them with others.

+Execution order:
+* Pre scripts will be executed in alphabetic ascending order by script name
+* Post scripts will be executed in alphabetic descending order by script name